- filmmaker and horror writer -

 Anna's short story ‘Bagpuss’ was an Eric Hoffer Award Honoree and was published in Best New Writing 2011, and her story ‘Little Pig’ from The Eighth Black Book of Horror was a runner up for the Abyss Awards 2011.

-Her poetry has been published in four anthologies and in the
+Her poetry has been published in four anthologies and in the Journal of Dramatic Theory and Criticism (Fall 1995).

 Anna’s debut short story collection, FOR THOSE WHO DREAM MONSTERS, published in November 2013 by Mortbury Press, won the Dracula Society's Children of the Night Award and was nominated for a British Fantasy Award in 2014.